WSUCptSCapstone-Fall2022Spring2023/dell-pravegaolapjava/Document-CptS423/Sprint3_Report.md

 By extending the current APIs, we could bridge the gap between the SeekableStream abstraction and Pravega ReaderGroup APIs, ensuring compatibility.

 We went and work on Pravega APIs.
-The primary work in this Sprint is to make the Pravega StreamCut comparable so we can determine the relative position of two streamcuts within stream.
+The primary work in this Sprint is to make the Pravega StreamCut comparable so we can determine the relative position of two streamcuts within the stream.

 ## Unfinished Work
 N/A